rudrajit-basu/kgms-admin-flutter/README.md

 A Flutter project to create an android app for Khela Ghar Montessory School admin use. (under development)

+The technical details are presented below the screen shots of the app.

 The app provides the following options to manage the school's student records, classwise online study materials (notes, pictures, videos and audio) and wesite events.

 * Login and Home screen